If you're in dispute with a company, or have a serious complaint about a company, the small claims court could help you get your money back.

-Although the small claims court is a simple way to settle a dispute, it should only be used as a last resort.
+The small claims court can be a simple way to settle a dispute, but usually it should only be used as a last resort.

-You must try to resolve the problem before it goes to court.
-Only if this proves impossible, should you consider court action.
+You should try to resolve the problem before it goes to court.

 When to use the small claims court

-You can use the small claims court for most breach of contract claims.
+You can use the small claims court for most contract claims.

 This means the small claims track process can be used for many consumer problems ranging from unfairly issued parking tickets to retailers who refuse to take responsibility for their faulty goods.

-There is a small claims track limit.
-From 1 April 2013, the total you can claim in England and Wales has risen to £10,000.
+There is a small claims track claim limit.
+The total you can claim in England and Wales is £10,000.
 In Scotland and Northern Ireland it's £3,000.

 There are a couple of key exceptions to this.
-You can't claim up to this amount for housing disrepair or personal injury, both of which will stay at £1,000.
+You can't claim up to this amount for housing disrepair or personal injury, the limit for these is £1,000.

-Changes from 1 April also mean that you are referred to a mediation service before you proceed with a small claims court claim in England and Wales.
+You will be asked whether you would like to be referred to a mediation service after you commence a small claims court claim in England and Wales.

-This is to improve awareness of Alternative Dispute Resolution and encourage parties to use it, so all small claims will be automatically referred to mediation.
+This is to improve awareness of Alternative Dispute Resolution and encourage parties to use it.

 The outcome of the mediation could be something other than money - possibly an apology or an agreement for a trader to return and do the faulty work again.